quasarbright/quasarbright.github.io/processing/index.md

 # [Processing](https://processing.org/)
 Here are some interesting projects I've done using Processing for Java.
 Since Processing sketches can't be directly displayed in browser like p5.js sketches, I have included screenshots and YouTube videos of my sketches running.

+Many of these were based on videos by [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw).

 ## Magnetic Pendulum
 ![](https://quasarbright.github.io/images/magnet%20pendulum.PNG)